-In case you haven’t seen some of my recent recipes, we hope to learn if certain foods are causing my 4-month-old grandson to spit up after nursing.
-Following the advice of a lactation consultant, my daughter-in-law (as well as the rest of us) are embarked on an elimination diet in which we avoid corn, soy, wheat, dairy, spicy foods, onions, garlic, tree nuts and more.
+We experimented with varying our taco seasoning to learn if certain foods caused my 4-month-old grandson to spit up after nursing.
+Following the advice of a lactation consultant, my daughter-in-law (as well as the rest of us) ate an elimination diet in which we avoided corn, soy, wheat, dairy, spicy foods, onions, garlic, tree nuts and more.

 Tacos or nachos, while simple to prepare, can be a culinary landmine for the gluten-free diet and especially for the elimination diet.

-No spicy foods - there goes the chili and cayenne, not to mention jalapenos - will this taste like Mexican food?
+- No spicy foods - there goes the chili and cayenne, not to mention jalapenos - will this taste like Mexican food?
 Same question applies if you are following an AIP eating plan (Auto-Immune Protocol).

-No onions or garlic - can you hear me moaning yet?
+- No onions or garlic - can you hear me moaning yet?